marc2332/sardana-jupyter/README.md

 jupyter lab examples/example_macros.ipynb
 ```

-And then select the Sardana Kernel.
+And then select the `Sardana Kernel` Notebook.